UEFA.com works better on other browsers

 UEFA joined forces with the Royal Belgian Football Association (RBFA) this week to organise our sixth regional anti-match-fixing workshop.

-The workshop, co-organised and hosted by the RBFA at their Tubize HQ, involved delegates from national football associations, law enforcement agencies, prosecution offices and national platforms from Austria, Belgium, Denmark, Liechtenstein, Netherlands, Scotland, Serbia, Slovakia and Switzerland.
+The workshop, co-organised and hosted by the RBFA at their Tubize HQ, involved delegates from national football associations, law enforcement agencies, prosecution offices and national platforms from Austria, Belgium, Denmark, Liechtenstein, the Netherlands, Scotland, Serbia, Slovakia and Switzerland.

-It means all 55 UEFA national associations had the opportunity to attend such events over the past 18 months, with this being the sixth and final workshop in a series designed to further unite integrity efforts across the continent.
+It means all 55 UEFA member associations have had the opportunity to attend such events over the past 18 months, with this being the sixth and final workshop in a series designed to further unite integrity efforts across the continent.
 The Belgium workshop followed similar workshops in Kosovo, Lithuania, Greece, Gibraltar and Portugal over the past 18 months.

 "As a national association integrity officer, such a workshop at which other stakeholders, especially police and state authorities, are also present is extremely important to get best practices from other countries explained.
 This workshop covered a lot of elements that could be useful in the future should a match-fixing case arise."